lgrqvst/luhr/README.md

 ### Ship
 - [x] Rewrite the old ship
-- [ ] Ship starts on landing pad
+- [x] Ship starts on landing pad
+- [ ] When the ship starts up, have the cockpit lights flicker.
-- [ ] The stabilizer ring from the previous design should extend when the ship starts, and retract when the engine is turned off.
+- [x] The stabilizer ring from the previous design should extend when the ship starts, and retract when the engine is turned off.
 - [ ] Fuel
 - [ ] Particles restore fuel
 - [ ] Visible stabilizers